Understanding Your LP59 Notice

 What happens if the levy creates an immediate economic hardship?

-The levy may be released.
+We may release the levy.
 A levy release does not mean you are exempt from paying the balance.
-The IRS will work with you to establish payment plans or take other steps to help you pay off the balance.
+We will work with you to establish payment plans or take other steps to help you pay off the balance.